katyukha/odoo-rpc-client/README.rst

     - Are You still using pgAdmin for quering Odoo database?
-    - Try this package (expecialy via IPython Notebook), and You will forget about pgAdmin!
+    - Try this package (especialy with IPython Notebook), and You will forget about pgAdmin!

 Features